stephenanayashilliard/Covid_and_Politics/Technologies.md

 For initial exploratory data cleaning and analysis, Python was used to review and transform data.
 QuickDBD was used to model a hypothetical database.

 ## Database Storage
+Currently, our data is locally stored in csv files.
+Our team will discuss further which database storage method is best given what we need to present the data.
+See the point below about our dashboard.

 ## Machine Learning
 For the provisional machine learning model, Python was used in Jupyter Notebook.
-Pandas and SciKitLearn were the library used to create the provisional model.
+Pandas and SciKitLearn were the libraries used to create the provisional model.

 ## Dashboard
+Our team has discussed using Tableau or Flask to present our data and analysis.